 Advancements in diagnostics and bone reconstruction have made it possible for those who have insufficient bone density, certain health conditions, or certain oral health habits to be considered candidates for dental implants.
 In the past, these factors would have disqualified many patients from treatment.

 Implants are versatile.
 If you are missing only one tooth, one implant plus a replacement tooth may do the trick.
-If you are missing several teeth in a row, a few strategically placed implants can support a permanent bridge, which is a set of replacement teeth.
+If you are missing several teeth in a row, a few strategically placed implants can support a permanent bridge.
 If you have lost all of your teeth, a full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.

 Indications for Dental Implants